stuyspec/stuyspec.com/README.md

 ## Contributing

-We welcome pull requests from Spec Web developerse and seasoned JavaScript developers alike!
+We welcome pull requests from Spec Web developers and seasoned JavaScript developers alike!
 Please follow [these steps](CONTRIBUTING.md) to contribute.

 ## Roadmap